 - Example of an adulterous “opportunity”: Proving that your spouse was seen entering the non-spouse’s apartment alone at 11 p.m. and not coming out until 8 a.m. the following morning.

-If you can’t prove both disposition and opportunity, your claim of adultery is mere speculation.
 It is not enough for your spouse to simply admit to adultery.
-You must prove through the use of evidence (ex: text messages, photographs, emails, etc.) that your spouse committed adultery.
+You must prove it using evidence (examples: text messages, photographs, emails, etc.) that your spouse committed adultery.
 However, if the offending spouse is the husband and a child is born outside of the marriage, this is usually enough to prove a claim of adultery.

-Adultery may be a factor in determining the right to alimony (support that one spouse pays the other).
-It may be a factor in awarding custody of the children only if the court determines that the adulterous behavior had a detrimental (harmful) effect on the children.
+Adultery may be a factor in determining the right to alimony.
+It may be a factor in awarding custody of the children only if the court determines that the adulterous behavior had a harmful effect on the children.

-Desertion is a “fault” ground for divorce, and therefore may be a factor in the award of alimony and custody.
-Desertion may be actual or "constructive".
+Desertion is a fault-based ground for divorce.
+Desertion may be actual or "constructive.”

 Generally, in actual desertion, the deserting spouse abandons the marital home without justification.
-In "constructive" desertion, the person who leaves is justified and the court will consider the leaving spouse the deserted one.
+In "constructive" desertion, the spouse who leaves is justified and the court will consider the leaving spouse the deserted one.

-To prove actual desertion, the spouse seeking the divorce must prove the following:
+To prove actual desertion, the spouse seeking the divorce must prove ALL of the following elements: